United States vehicle emission standards: Tier III

 The phase-in of new tailpipe and evaporative emission standards begin to phase-in beginning with the 2017 model year along with new fuel standards.

+Tier IV

+New standards were set in March 2024 to be phased in beginning with the 2027 model year.

 Heavy-duty vehicles

 Heavy-duty vehicles must comply with more stringent exhaust emission standards and requires ultra-low sulfur diesel (ULSD) fuel (15 ppm maximum) beginning in 2007 model year.